techtonik/discovery/web/gadgets/gratipay.md

 Enter URL (don't add 'https://' prefix or it won't work):

-    bitbucket.org/techtonik/discovery/raw/73f57e4804a8c37bf07492df51c9447711f7347a/web/gadgets/gratipay.xml
+    bitbucket.org/techtonik/discovery/raw/de3e5a605c1091bd84da3df033e29fa5731fce3e/web/gadgets/gratipay.xml

-Set your "Name on Gratipay" and that's it.
-Blogger preview is somewhat buggy, so don't rely on it if widget doesn't render correctly - check the actual page - it should work there.
+Set your "Name on Gratipay" (widget type if you want) and view how it looks on your blog page.
+Blogger preview didn't work correctly for me, so don't pay attention to it.